liiiiii/webpage/_pages/research.md

 ## Working Paper
 * **"Data Preferences in Firm Learning: Evidence from an Online Auction Platform" (JMP)**
+  * Presentation:
+    * 2025: IIOC (Rising Star Session, scheduled)
+    * 2024: Fordham University, Boston College, the Chinese University of Hong Kong - Shenzhen, Tongji University, Shanghai University of Finance and Economics, Shanghai Jiao Tong University, the University of Hong Kong, the University of New South Wales
   <details>
     <summary>Abstract</summary>
       Governmental organizations and industry practitioners have promoted data sharing across firms to expedite learning to improve business decisions.
 However, current discussions have largely overlooked the possibility that firms may prefer their own data over others' data.
 This paper investigates the presence of such biased preferences among firms, focusing on used-car auction sellers on China's largest online auction platform.
 Auction timing is crucial on this platform as payoffs vary by hour, influenced by bidders' valuations and the number of residual bidders at different times.
 Despite being experienced local sellers before joining Ali Auction, these sellers face national demand and competition in the online environment, creating the scope for learning.
 Combining state-of-the-art auction literature, I develop a structural model of sellers' learning based on their own and others' data to optimize auction timing.
 The model estimates suggest that sellers' preferences for different data sources change with experience, with sellers weighing their own data at 90% compared to 10% for others' data at the average level of experience.
 Moreover, the data preferences account for more than half of the revenue gap between the status quo and the full information scenario.
 These findings have two implications for the platform.
 First, data sharing alone may not effectively guide sellers in selecting optimal auction timing.
 Second, the platform can leverage sellers' data preferences to guide new sellers to optimal timing early in their tenure, ensuring lasting benefits.
 Overall, the platform should play a coordinating role in helping sellers identify the best timing for their auctions.